 Disclaimer: This article contains some affiliate links.
 If a booking is made through them we get a small percentage at no cost to the reader.

 The Osa Peninsula in Costa Rica holds 2.5 percent of the biodiversity of the entire planet.
 The entire planet!
-It is not surprising then that the eco lodges around this area work hard to minimize their environmental impact and to protect this pristine place.
+It is not surprising then that every Costa Rica eco lodge in this area works hard to minimize their environmental impact and to protect this pristine place.
 You can visit this wild and remote landscape and still leave a light footprint when you stay at an Osa Peninsula eco lodge.

 Here are our favorites from that visit:

 Luna Lodge, Carate

 Situated on top of a hill, surrounded by lush forest and ocean views, Luna Lodge is a beautiful and peaceful retreat.
 The lodge is completely off-grid and is run on solar and hydroelectric power.
 This is our favorite Costa Rica eco lodge!